 Georges Lemaître, a clergyman from Belgium, used Albert Einstein’s ground-breaking general relativity theory in cosmology.

-Lemaître established the “Big Bang” theory in 1927 at the Catholic University of Louvain.
-In 1933, Einstein and Lemaître made a trip to California to hear several lectures.
+Lemaître established the “Big Bang” theory 1927 at the Catholic University of Louvain.
+In 1933, Einstein and Lemaître travelled to California to hear several lectures.

-The North Sea coastal plain rises inland into the Central Plateau and the Ardennes Uplands, which are among the widely known Belgium Facts.
+The North Sea coastal plain rises inland into the Central Plateau and the Ardennes Uplands, among the widely known facts.

 In addition to these significant geological features, a piece of the Paris Basin also touches Belgian soil.
 This is in the southern region of Belgian Lorraine.

-One of the well-acknowledged Belgium Facts is that it is divided into two geographical regions: the French-speaking Wallonia in the south and the Flemish-speaking province of Flanders in the north.
+One of the well-acknowledged facts about Belgium is that it is divided into two geographical regions: the French-speaking Wallonia in the south and the Flemish-speaking province of Flanders in the north.

-The following Belgium Facts are generally acknowledged: The Belgian government enjoys indulging its citizens.
+The following facts are generally acknowledged: The Belgian government enjoys indulging its citizens.

 15. Belgians Roman Catholic

-Some well-known Belgium Facts are as follows: However, around one-third of Belgians do not practice any religion.
+Some well-known facts are as follows: Around one-third of Belgians do not practice religion.

-Jews, Protestants, and Muslims make up 4%, 2%, and 1% of the overall population, respectively.
+Jews, Protestants, and Muslims comprise nearly 4%, 2%, and 1% of the population, respectively.

-The following are commonly acknowledged Belgium Facts: Belgian terrain served as an important European battleground for a very long time.
+The following are commonly acknowledged facts: Belgian terrain was an essential European battleground for a long time.

-The two World Wars and the Battle of Waterloo in 1815 serve as contemporary examples.
+The two World Wars and the Battle of Waterloo 1815 are contemporary examples.
 That illustrates why the nation’s steel industry saw success in the early decades of the 20th century.

-Common knowledge about Belgium Facts includes the following: Iraq’s absence of a government may have seemed to last far longer than Belgium’s (541 days), but in reality, Iraqis only “spent” 289 days without one.
+Common knowledge includes the following: Iraq’s absence of a government may have lasted far longer than Belgium’s (541 days), but Iraqis spent at least 290 days without a government.

-Although the latter did leave the EU for 6 months during the same year, 2010, this reality did not stop it.
+Although the latter did leave the EU for six months during the same year, 2010, this reality did not stop it.

-It is evident from the initial two criteria that Belgians adore beer, which is one of the most well-known Belgium Facts.
+It is evident from the initial two criteria that Belgians adore beer, one of the most well-known Belgian facts.
 But did you know that in the 1970s, drinking a little “table beer” in class was permitted?

 Later, the authorities replaced sodas with something else.
-Since the Millenium, several organizations have made an effort to resurrect this tradition.
+Since the millennium, several organizations have tried to resurrect this tradition.
 Kids drank light beer during school lunches in the 1970s.

 The second-largest city in Belgium, Antwerp, is delighted to be the world’s diamond capital and to have a rich historical past, even if it may not be as well known as Brussels.